MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Conclusion

 \section{Conclusion}

 In this paper, we develop \textit{MIBench}, a comprehensive, unified, and reliable benchmark, and provide an extensible and reproducible toolbox for researchers.
 To the best of our knowledge, this is the first benchmark and first open-source toolbox in the MI field.
-Our benchmark encompasses 16 of the state-of-the-art MI attack methods and defense strategies and more algorithms will be continually updated.
-Based on the implemented toolbox, we establish a consistent experimental environment and conducted extensive experimental analyses to facilitate fair comparison between different methods.
-In our experiments, we explore the impact of multiple settings, such as different image resolutions, model predictive power and defense.
-With in-depth analysis, we have identified new insights and proposed potential solutions to alleviate them.
+Our benchmark encompasses 19 of the state-of-the-art MI attack methods and defense strategies, and more algorithms will be continually updated.
+Based on the implemented toolbox, we establish a consistent experimental environment and conducted extensive evaluation to facilitate fair comparison between different methods.
+With in-depth analyses, we have benchmarked all the typical MI attacks and defenses under the unified setups and identified new insights for future study.

-\textbf{Societal Impact and Ethical Considerations.} A potential negative impact of our benchmark could be malicious users leveraging the implemented attack methods to reconstruct private data from public system.
-To alleviate this potential dilemma, a cautious approach for data users is to adopt robust and reliable defense strategies, as shown in the Sec.\ref{section:Evaluation on Defense Strategies} of our paper.
-Additionally, establishing access permissions and limiting the number of visits for each user is crucial to build responsible AI systems, thereby alleviating the potential contradictions with individual data subjects.
+\textbf{Societal Impact and Ethical Considerations.} A potential negative impact could be malicious users leveraging the implemented attack methods to reconstruct private data from the public system.
+To alleviate potential dilemma, a cautious approach is to establish access permissions.

 \endgroup \begingroup

 \endgroup